Scientific Name

 Description

-Aeonium arboreum is a succulent plant with branched stems and rosettes of medium-green leaves formed at the ends of the branches.
-It grows up to 3 feet (90 cm) tall, looking like a miniature tree.
-In mid-spring to early summer, it produces abundant yellow flowers that form long clusters.
+Aeonium arboreum is a succulent plant with branched stems and rosettes of medium-green leaves at the ends of the branches.
+It can grow up to 3 feet (90 cm) tall and resembles a miniature tree.

 How to Grow and Care

 Aeoniums do not like hot or dry weather.
-They may go dormant in summer and do not require any water, except in arid conditions.
+They may go dormant in summer and do not require any water except in arid conditions.
 In extreme heat, their leaves will curl to prevent excessive water loss.
-Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool (65–75˚F / 18–24˚C) and damp.
+Growing them in moist shade will keep them growing, but their true growth season is winter to spring when temperatures are cool (65–75˚F / 18–24˚C) and damp.
 In the winter, water whenever the soil has dried out.
 Test by poking your finger down into the soil an inch or two.
 Too much moisture or allowing them to sit in wet soil will cause root rot.
 See more at How to Grow and Care for Aeonium.

 Propagate Aeoniums by stem cuttings, except for unbranched species that die after flowering and are propagated from seed.
-Take cuttings when the plant is actively growing, usually fall in USDA zones 9 through 11.
-Aeoniums go dormant in summer; cuttings taken while plants are dormant don't root.
+Take cuttings when the plant is actively growing, usually in the fall in USDA Plant hardiness Zones 9 through 11.
+Aeoniums go dormant in summer.
+Cuttings taken while plants are dormant don't root.
 Each leaf rosette dies after it blooms.
-See more at How to Propagate Aeonium.

 Origin

-Native to North Africa and the Canary Islands.
+Aeonium arboreum is native to North Africa and the Canary Islands.

 Links

-PLANTOPEDIA: Browse flowering plants by Scientific Name, Common Name, Genus, Family, or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Photo Gallery